 Now that we’ve covered all the basics, let me show you a good way to bake tofu for further use in different dishes.

-How to Bake Tofu: a Simple Technique
+How to Make Crispy Baked Tofu with No Oil: a Simple Technique

-2. Heat the oven to 400° F. If you are ok with using a little bit of oil, spray a cookie sheet lightly with cooking spray.
+2. Preheat the oven to 400° F while the tofu is being pressed.
+Line a baking sheet with parchment paper.
+If you don’t have parchment paper, and are ok with using a bit of oil, spray your cookie sheet lightly with cooking spray.

 3. Cut your tofu into cubes or squares, making sure not to slice them too thin (they might dry out too much in the oven).